caddyserver/website/src/docs/markdown/caddyfile/options.md

 - **origins** configures the list of remotes/origins that are allowed to connect to the endpoint.

 - **enforce_origin** enables enforcement of the Origin header.
 (This is different from enforcing origins generally, which is always done.)

+##### `persist_config`

+Controls whether the current JSON config should be persisted to the [configuration directory](/docs/conventions#configuration-directory), to avoid losing config changes performed via the admin API.
+Currently, only the `off` option is supported.
+By default, the config is persisted.

 ##### `log`